LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    all the elements from another staticarray.
 Either variant will return the elements in a new staticarray object.

 List
 ----

 .. type:: list

    A list presents a series of objects stored in a linked manner.
-Elements can be efficiently added or removed from a list at the end or the beginning, but cannot be added into the middle.
+Elements can be efficiently added or removed from a list at the end or the beginning but cannot be added into the middle.
 Lists do not support random access, so the only way to get particular elements from a list is through one of the iteration-related methods such as :ref:`query expressions
    <query-expressions>`.

 Creating List Objects
 ^^^^^^^^^^^^^^^^^^^^^